In re WageWorks, Inc. Securities Litigation Frequently Asked Questions

 • Exclusion Deadline.

-Friday, July 30, 2021 You must complete and mail your request for exclusion form so that it is received no later than Friday, July 30, 2021.
+Friday, July 30, 2021 The exclusion deadline has passed.
+You must have completed and mailed your request for exclusion form so that it was received no later than Friday, July 30, 2021.

 • Objection Deadline.

-Friday, July 30, 2021 You must mail your objection(s) and/or notice of intent to appear at the Final Approval Hearing so that it/they are received no later than Friday, July 30, 2021.
+Friday, July 30, 2021 The objection deadline has passed.
+You must have mailed your objection(s) and/or notice of intent to appear at the Final Approval Hearing so that it/they were received no later than Friday, July 30, 2021.

 • Claim Form Deadline.

-Tuesday, September 14, 2021 You must submit your Claim Form no later than Tuesday, September 14, 2021, or mail your completed paper Claim Form so that it is postmarked no later than Tuesday, September 14, 2021.
+Tuesday, September 14, 2021 The claim form deadline has passed.
+You must have submitted your Claim Form no later than Tuesday, September 14, 2021, or mail your completed paper Claim Form so that it was postmarked no later than Tuesday, September 14, 2021.

 • Settlement Hearing Date